lsst-dm/dmtn-208/index.rst

 The Dramatiq result store will be used to pass a pointer to Butler output collection from the ``cutout`` actor to the ``job_complete`` actor, and any exceptions from the ``cutout`` actor to the ``job_failed`` actor.

+Note that this queuing design means that the database updates may be done out of order.
+For example, the job may be marked completed and its completion time and results stored, and then slightly later its start time may be recorded.
+This may under some circumstances be visible to a user querying the job metadata.
+We don't expect this to cause significant issues.

 Worker containers
 -----------------